 How awesome would it be to have this jewel right in your neighbourhood?

-Here's a fresh-to-market income-producing residence right on Avenue Road, with the ROM and loads of other amenities just down the block: A Signature Commercial/Residential Victorian On Avenue Road In Yorkville Village.
-Offered for sale at $3,858,888!
+Here's an income-producing residence right on Avenue Road, with the ROM and loads of other amenities just down the block: A Signature Commercial/Residential Victorian On Avenue Road In Yorkville Village.
+Offered for sale at $3,858,888, it is now off market.

 Similarly, our tony listing at Casa Condominio Residenza, called Culture, Couture & Contemporary Living At Casa Condiminio Near Yonge & Bloor, is located at 33 Charles Street East - just under a 10-minute walk away from Yorkville and the bright lights of Yonge & Bloor!
-Offered For $2,388,800!
+Now SOLD!

 ~ The Urbaneer Team